 Articles that do well on search:

-- How-to posts that answer questions
+- How-to posts that answer questions and offer solutions

 - Step-by-step guides